TheTallJerry/Music-site-public/README.md

 * `SQLite` and `PostgresSQL` (difference of use cases explained below)
 * Heroku and AWS (usage of AWS explained below)

- I also recommend checking out `requirements.txt` for a full list of `Python` Modules used.
+ In addition, I recommend checking out `requirements.txt` for a full list of `Python` Modules used.
 It will also help you setting up a virtual environment if you prefer.

 # Problems and Solutions